whrc/Mangrove-Soil-Carbon/README.md

 ![Global map of SOCS under mangrove forests of the world](https://github.com/whrc/Mangrove-Soil-Carbon/blob/master/img/mSOC_combinedLayout_sm.jpg "Output predictions of soil organic carbon stock under mangrove forests of the world.")

+Data can be visualized in as a webmap here: https://storage.googleapis.com/gfiske1/global_mangrove/index_w_slider.html

 Files in this repository include:

 * `rmatrix_OCD.csv` = regression matrix used to fit a spatial prediction model to map soil organic carbon density,